rezarahem/jupiter/README.md

    **Note** This command, `ju deploy`, deploys from your remote repository, not from your local machine.
 Don't be confused if you see an older version after deployment; this typically happens if you haven't pushed the latest changes to the remote repository before running the command.
 Make sure your remote repository is up-to-date before deploying.

    CI/CD is coming soon—just need to lay the foundation first!
-It’s like building a house, you can't skip the groundwork. 🏗️
+It’s like building a house, you can't skip the groundwork.

 That's it!
 This is Jupiter's easy deployment process.
 I have tons of features in mind, but I need to make these first two commands stable before moving on to the rest.

-In the meantime, feel free to share any feedback—tell me what you like, or... nah, just tell me what you like😄.
-Peace, love you all! 🤟
+In the meantime, I'd love to hear your thoughts!
+Let me know what works for you, what could be better, or what features you'd love to see in the future.
+Your feedback will shape Jupiter into the tool we all need!